siuying/IGFuture/README.md

 expect([later timeIntervalSinceDate:now]).to.beCloseToWithin(1, 0.01);
 ```

-1. The future block is not called unless the value is needed.
-When it is needed (at ```[later timeIntervalSinceDate:now]```) it block and wait for the code for completion.
-If you want the
+1. The future block run immediately in background.
+When it is needed (at ```[later timeIntervalSinceDate:now]```) and the result is available, it returns immediately.
+If it is still running, it block and wait for completion.

-future running in background when called, use ```-initWithBackgroundingBlock:```.
+2. If you want the future only calculate the results when it is needed, use ```-initWithLazyBlock:```.

-2. Note "later" which is a IGFuture object can be used as a NSDate (the returned value of the block).
+3. Note "later" which is a IGFuture object can be used as a NSDate (the returned value of the block).

 ### Copyright